brshallo/r4ds_solutions/21-iteration.md

         ##  One fell off...
         ## No more bottles...

-4. It's common to see for loops that don't preallocate the output and instead increase the length of a vector at each step.
+4. It’s common to see for loops that don’t preallocate the output and instead increase the length of a vector at each step.
 How does this affect performance?
 Design and execute an experiment.

     ``` r
     preallocate <- function(){
     x <- vector("double", 100)